 Keep them refrigerated and they should last at least a week.
 We pick and wash all our leaves by hand early in the morning – bagging, labelling and getting them into the fridge before breakfast!
 That’s the way to keep them fresh for longest.

 If you’re not planning to eat them all in one sitting, we suggest you carefully open the bag but cutting the red tag off with scissors, then reseal the bag with a clip or elastic band for storing in the fridge.

 Best served as a simple green salad.
 Our favourite is a drizzle of olive oil, some Burren balsamics vinegar and a little salt and pepper.
 But any tasty salad dressing will do.

 Where can I buy them?

 Why are the leaves sold in plastic bags?

-We spend a lot of time and effort at The Edible Flower avoiding the unnecessary use of disposable plastics so it’s with some sadness (and determination to do better soon) that we have concluded that the best way to keep our salad leaves fresh for our customers to enjoy them, is to package them in a sealed plastic bag.
+We spend a lot of time and effort at The Edible Flower avoiding the unnecessary use of disposable plastics so it’s with some sadness (and determination to do better soon) that we have concluded that the best way to keep our salad leaves fresh for our customers to enjoy them, is to package them in a lightwieght sealed plastic bag.
 Compostable and biodegradable options exist, but none that are truely compostable at home, can currently cope with the humid environment necessary inside the bag required to keep the leaves fresh.
-We will keep searching for viable disposable alternatives and hope to be able to offer a reusable container option just as soon as we are selling our leaves directly.
+We will keep searching for viable alternatives and are also exploring the logistics and possibilities of selling in reusable containers.